 Of course, your LLC will also probably need to pay self-employment, payroll, federal, state and sales taxes.
 More information about taxes can be found on the Kansas Business Tax page.

 FAQs About Kansas LLC Fees

-We charge you for this fee at cost and then pay the fee to the secretary of state on your behalf when forming your Kansas business.
+We will charge you this fee at cost and then pay the fee to the Secretary of State on your behalf when forming your Kansas business.

 - The type of business you run